free things to do in New York City

 Jazz | Renowned Jazz Guitarist and His Trio

 Bill Wurtzel, a renowned jazz guitarist, has performed worldwide with many jazz greats.
-His style in his own words: "I love mainstream jazz and the American songbook.
-Albums I’ve played on range from gospel, mainstream and soul jazz to Christmas songs in Latin."
+His style in more his own words: "I love mainstream jazz and the American songbook.
+Albums I’ve played on range from gospel, mainstream and soul jazz to Christmas songs in Latin." less

 New York City, NY; NYC